Strategy: The Apostolic Cycle

 Praise and Thanksgiving

-For each of the activities that contribute to reaching non-Christians with the gospel, how can we implement it (including reaching our congregants’ family members and friends)?
+For each activity that reaches non-Christians, how will we implement it (including reaching our congregants’ family members and friends)?

 Call People to Repent and Trust in Jesus